jsolhadden/add-go-portfolio/README.md

-# Gliso — Grocery List App
+# Add&Go — Grocery List App

 A personal iOS app I designed and built to solve a real household pain point: making and using a grocery list